jeremyriverain/Arithmetic-Game/README.md

 # Calculation game

 Side project, just for testing purposes.
+Playing around Vue 3 and Typescript.

-I set myself a constraint: only use the new Composition API of Vue 3.
-Complex enough to cover and experiment the major parts of this API.
+I set myself a constraint: only use the new Composition API.

 ## Project setup